Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Conclusion

 \section{Conclusion}

-Our experiments establish the twisted $(1+n)$ family of graphene moiré systems as a promising platform for engineering high-Chern-number bands via controlled combinations of rhombohedral layer number, in a range of twist angles with high reproducibility (Extended Data~\ref{fig:ED4}, ~\ref{fig:ED5}, and~\ref{fig:ED7}).
-Despite the substantial differences among tri-, tetra-, and penta-layer rhombohedral graphene, their behavior when interfaced with monolayer graphene is remarkably similar.
-All exhibit robust, and in some cases quantized, anomalous Hall effects at filling factors of one and three electrons per moiré unit cell, occurring when electrons localize in the layer farthest from the moiré interface—analogous to the behavior observed in rhombohedral graphene aligned with hBN~\cite{lu2024fractional,xie2025tunable,waters2025chern,aronson2025displacement,wang2025electrical,choi2025superconductivity,li2025tunable,zhou2024layer,ding2025electric}.
+Our experiments establish the twisted $(1+n)$ family of graphene moiré systems as a promising platform for engineering high-Chern-number bands through controlled combinations of rhombohedral layer number and twist angle, with high reproducibility across multiple devices (Extended Data~\ref{fig:ED4},~\ref{fig:ED5}, and~\ref{fig:ED7}).
+A key and unique aspect of our work is that we propose and observe, for the first time, a systematic and predictable approach to engineering high-Chern-number orbital magnets in graphene moiré systems.
+While recent studies have explored individual moiré structures, often accompanied by theoretical descriptions developed independently for each specific system~\cite{dong2025observation,wang2025moir,liu2025diverse}, our work reveals a simple and unified design principle: for the $(1+n)$ family, the isolated Chern band carries Chern number $C=n$, giving rise to anomalous Hall states at fillings of one and three electrons per moiré unit cell.
+Despite the substantial differences among tri-, tetra-, and penta-layer rhombohedral graphene, their behavior when interfaced with monolayer graphene is remarkably similar: all exhibit robust, and in some cases quantized, anomalous Hall effects when electrons localize in the layer farthest from the moiré interface.
+Beyond the systematic Chern hierarchy, the observation of electrically switchable high-Chern quantization further highlights the robustness of this design principle and opens new opportunities for topological electronics.

 It is instructive to compare our results with multi-RhG aligned to hBN.
 In that case, alignment produces an isolated flat Chern band with $C=1$, independent of layer number, in contrast to our twisted 1+$n$ systems where the Chern number scales with the rhombohedral block thickness.
 We note that in our case, the mono/multi-RhG twist interface provides a well-defined moiré potential free from the sublattice ambiguity of hBN, allowing a straightforward comparison with theoretical calculations.
 In fact, the observed layer-dependent Chern hierarchy is in agreement with predictions of single-particle band model calculations, which remain qualitatively unchanged after introduction of Coulomb interactions at a mean-field level.
 These findings highlight the distinct roles of moiré potential and interlayer hybridization in determining topological band structures in graphene-based systems.